-Sara Turner is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy analyst at RAND.
-She has an M.A. in international studies, specializing in international political economy, from the Josef Korbel School of International Studies at the University of Denver, and dual B.A. degrees in economics and international relations from Gonzaga University.
+Sara Turner is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
+She has an M.A. in international studies, specializing in international political economy, from the Josef Korbel School of International Studies at the University of Denver, and dual bachelor’s degrees in economics and international relations from Gonzaga University.

 Her prior work has dealt with disaster recovery and resilience, energy policy, natural resources management, and planning under conditions of deep uncertainty.
 Her dissertation applies complex systems analysis methods such as robust decision making and serious gaming to assess wildfire risk management policies in the US.